After my surgery, back in my room, my wife Sara and I looked at each other.

 Over a couple of years, I’ve watched as determination and patience allowed him to navigate these challenges.
 He’s able to ride most of the runs on the mountain.
 Yes, he takes his time and has to think carefully about finding the best routes that work for him, but it’s incredible to see the progression, and how much enjoyment he got from snowboarding.
 There have been times with him, and other vets like him, where I honestly thought they would get physically and mentally exhausted before they learned to ride.
 But most are true warriors who don’t give up until they accomplished their goal.

 While my physical loss might be similar — we’re all amputees — I don’t want to compare my experience to theirs.
 I gave to my sport, they gave to their country.
 Still, I’ve learned that there are parallels in our experience.
 The hardest part for me, even seven years after my accident, is accepting that I can’t compete at the highest level anymore.
 My mind still knows exactly what it needs to do to get my machine to work at a top level, but my body can’t keep up with my mind.
 I still occasionally have those thoughts.
-If I could just build my leg a little better … If I could just add some electronics … Get it to move just a little more naturally.

 You’d think I’d be over it by now.
 I’m close … but not that close.